YairHalberstadt/Blog/CovariantReturnTypesProposal.md

 >...
 >
 >An identity or implicit reference conversion exists from the return type of the override method to the return type of the overriden base method.

-An implicit reference conversion covers all the inheritance-related conversions.
-It seems OK to me, even if it may be advisable to further restrict this rule by explicitly listing the conversions we want to allow and support.
-For example we may choose to restrict this to only allow identity conversions.
-Both designs given in this proposal would work in either case.

 ### 2. Test Cases